 After the tour, tragedy struck: both of Harvey's children were killed in a fire.
 In grief, he and his wife moved to Cleveland, in order to make a new start.

-Once settled in Cleveland, he met up with tenor Danny Coggins, whom he had known in the service.
+Once settled in Cleveland, he met up with tenor Sanford Daniel "Danny" Coggins III, whom he had known in the service (both having been assigned to Panama in 1946).
 They tried vocalizing and, when that sounded good, made it a trio by adding a neighbor, bass Prentiss Barnes.
+(The spelling of his name is uncertain.
+He told Social Security that it was "Prentiss", but he signed photographs "Prentis".)
 Thus were the "Crazy Sounds" born.
 Of course, they all had "real" jobs and this was only fooling around at this point.
 They weren't really singing R&B, but "vocalese," a kind of jazz singing that improvises lyrics for instrumental songs (as opposed to scat singing, which improvises nonsense syllables) and uses each voice as a replacement for an instrument.

 They practiced; they got better.
 But there was still something missing.
 So Harvey went to Louisville and brought Bobby Lester back with him.
 Now they were four.